zimolzak/psci-resource-proposal/README.md

 require customization to optimize their performance and effectiveness when implemented into clinical practice at individual sites.

+# Audience

 This proposal will outline the "Diagnosis Improvement Safety Center" (DISCovery) plan to *implement* these Safer Dx e-triggers into practice at 3 selected VA centers.
 The initial phase will involve a pilot in the primary care setting to test a Safer Dx e-trigger change package called *Safer Dx ENGAGE*.
 This change packet is intended to provide the guidance and support for the implementation of the e-triggers to each of the sites.

+# Format

-The Safer Dx ENGAGE change packet involves utilizing the recommendations from the Measure Dx framework and leveraging the knowledge gained in the previous work to inform and guide the sites with:
+The Safer Dx ENGAGE change package uses the recommendations from the Measure Dx framework and leverages the knowledge gained in the previous work to inform and guide the sites with:

 1. establishing the necessary project structure and resources